jonathonmarsh/jonathonmarsh.github.io/_posts/2011-07-19-Influence.md

     image_fullwidth: gallery-example-1.jpg
 ---

+**Summary**
-It's a book on the psychology of persuasion, very much targeted at people involved in sales and/or marketing, but I guess more widely, organisations seeking volunteers or anyone who needs to persuade other people
+It's a book on the psychology of persuasion, very much targeted at people involved in sales and/or marketing, but I guess more widely, organisations seeking volunteers or anyone who needs to persuade other people.

-Key points I noted:
+**Key points**

 - If you ask someone to do you a favor it's better if you provide a reason.
 The word “because” triggers compliance.